-- You must activate the Web server feature of WebAdmin before using WebAdmin. - Refer to "Appendix F Activating and Stopping the Web Server Feature of WebAdmin" for information on how to activate the Web server feature of WebAdmin.
+- You must start the Web server feature of WebAdmin before using WebAdmin. - Refer to "Appendix F Starting and Stopping the Web Server Feature of WebAdmin" for information on how to start the Web server feature of WebAdmin.

 Log in to WebAdmin